pokergeist/GPIO-Driver-Module/README.md

 * ~~Label the solder holes~~.
 * ~~Document hole placement~~.

+## Options

+I'm considering various options to give this board broader utility.

+* Remove the gate pull-down resistor for a smaller board since most designs are low speed and the GPIO outputs are actively driven.
+* Move to channels to the underside of the board and make the headers symmetrical.
+* Use an I2C enabled port [expander](https://www.digikey.com/short/jd43pq03) to drive the gates.
+A Qwiic/STEMMA QT connector would eliminate the Trigger header and free up GPIO pins.
+Push-pull I/O preferred. ([D-K Search](https://www.digikey.com/short/ph7ww3hz))

 ## Mechanical Info

 The board is currently 29mm square with (2) M2 mounting holes.
 The header are 5-conductor, 0.1"/2.54mm pitch.
 Hole size = 0.076"/1.93mm.
 The dimensional drawing is [here](assets/dimensions.png).

 The board's size could be reduced by moving circuitry for two channels to the other side of the board and moving the connectors so that they're symmetrical.
+Or by removing the gate pull-down resistors, or even the voltage dropping resistors.

 ## Components